spmzt/ssh-import-id/README.md

 - add -r flag for remove
 - add ability to fetch multiple userids
 - add capability to understand x_ratelimit_remaining header for github

+## Known Issues
+- Currently, User-Agent option is only supported 16 characters which is too short for most real User-Agents.